 There are also specially-designed electric and handheld sharpeners for serrated knives.
 These cost more, but take some of the guesswork out of working with serrations.
 You should make sure that they will meet the needs of your particular knife before purchasing.
 Consider reading reviews and asking a professional what they recommend for basic maintenance.
 Of course, taking your serrated knife to Larson Sharpening, Inc. will guarantee a beautifully-sharpened blade in no time at all.

-Want to let expert knife sharpeners in San Diego, CA take care of your serrated blades?
-Contact the team at Larson Sharpening, Inc. We have almost four decades of experience in keeping your blades sharp.
-Reach out to us today for on-site, mail order or pickup and drop-off services!
+Want to let expert knife sharpeners in San Diego, CA take care of your serrated knives?
+Contact the team at Larson Medical Sharpening.
+We have almost four decades of experience in keeping your knives sharp.
+Bring us your knives today for sharpening!